Treatment for Attention Deficit Hyperactivity Disorder (ADHD)

 In the past, ADHD treatment has typically focused on medications.
 The specific class of medication most commonly prescribed for ADHD is stimulants.
 These stimulant medications — like Ritalin (methylphenidate) or Adderall (an amphetamine) — are commonly prescribed, well-tolerated, act quickly (usually soon after a person takes them), and in most people, have few side effects.
 These medications also have a robust research base supporting their effectiveness in treatment of attention deficit disorder.

 Children vary a great deal in their response to medication treatments.
-Finding the combination with the highest efficacy and fewest side-effects is a challenge in every case.
+Finding the combination with the highest efficacy and fewest side effects is a challenge in every case.
 A child’s prescribing physician (preferably, a child psychiatrist rather than a general practitioner or pediatrician) will aim to discover the medication and dose that’s best for your child.
 If one medication doesn’t appear to be working after a few weeks of treatment, a doctor will often try another medication.
-This is normal and most people will switch medications to find the one that works best for them at least once.
+This is normal and most people will switch medications at least once to find the one that works best for them.

 The side effects of stimulants may include reduced appetite, headache, a “jittery” feeling, irritability, sleep difficulties, gastrointestinal upset, increased blood pressure, depression or anxiety, and/or psychosis or paranoia.
 If you experience any of these symptoms, you should talk to your doctor.